Bill C‑3 · 2025

 Immigration Appeals & Litigation

-Detention reviews, Immigration Appeal Division appeals, Federal Court judicial review and appeals, and Supreme Court advocacy for the most difficult immigration matters, including matters involving potential inadmissibilities.
+All levels of tribunal including the Immigration Appeal Division, Federal Court judicial review and appeals, and Supreme Court of Canada advocacy for the most complex matters.

 Languages

 Every immigration matter is unique.
-Mary Lam takes the time to understand your situation fully before advising you on the best path forward.
-Whether you are navigating a complex immigration matter or a cross-border Canada–U.S. immigration issue, reach out to discuss how she can help.
+Mary Lam takes the time to understand your situation fully before advising you on the best path to Canada.
+Her practice is limited to Canadian immigration law.
+Reach out to discuss how she can help.

 Toronto, Ontario M4X 1W4